pierredavidbelanger/chatter-bot-api/README.md

 ## Download

-Maven users, you can use this dependency.

-I encourage you to download a compiled version of the library, and try the example below in this page.
+I encourage you to download a compiled version of the library (*TBA*), and try the example below in this page.
 I tried to keep all the libraries free from dependencies, so you do not need to download anything else.

 Be sure to always use the latest version of the library, as the Cleverbot/JabberWacky Web Service is changing over time.
 I suppose it is not meant to be public.

-Maven
+### Maven

 Just add this dependency to your pom file:

 ```xml